helenamabey/Predicting_NHL_Success/README.md

 # AI Statement

-I utilized ChatGPT/Claude to assist in creating the Python code to complete API requests, financial datasets, regression modeling, correlation determination, Z-score analysis, and Elo team ratings.
+ChatGPT and Claude were used to assist in developing the Python code needed for API requests, compiling financial datasets, conducting regression modeling, determining correlations, performing Z-score analysis, and calculating Elo-based team ratings.